Suspension

 How can I use the Suspension report to support my school self-assessment?

 The report allows users to identify student cohort groups that are being suspended in their school community (for example, scholastic year, reason name, gender, etc.).
-This supports schools to develop school programs to address the needs of these identified groups.
+This supports schools in developing school programs to address the needs of these identified groups.

 What should I look for?